arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 5: April 6, 2017 | #JavaScript30 challenge 8: HTML5 canvas

+Really cool, I'd be interested to see what people have made with it.
+And I should also dive into SVG... maybe?

 ### Day 4: April 4, 2017 | Started learning es6

 It had been on my list for a while, I bought Wes Bos's es6 course.
 I like that the videos are short and to the point.